-Health and Safety professionals work to promote the health and safety (welfare) of people in the workplace using a mix of core technical competencies and interpersonal skills (facilitation, engagement, leadership and influencing).
+Workplace Health and Safety (WHS) professionals work to promote the health, safety and wellbeing of people in the workplace using a mix of core technical competencies and interpersonal skills such as facilitation, engagement, leadership and influencing.
 This is a multi-disciplinary profession which requires formal training and practical experience.
 WHS professionals work closely with other specialists including Safety Engineers, Occupational Hygienists, Ergonomists and Occupational Health Professionals.

 Job prospects for Workplace Health and Safety professionals are above average, and wages are very good.
 New Zealand has poor workplace health and safety performance and Government and industry in New Zealand are actively trying to reduce serious work-related incidents.

 Career options include: